 What are the project construction costs?
 How is this project being funded?

 Upgrade the Drake is estimated to cost a total of approximately $18 million.
 The Transportation Authority of Marin (TAM) allocated $14.5 million for the project from its Major Roads Project Fund.
 Those funds come from the Measure A transportation sales tax, which passed in 2004.
-Marin County staff secured approximately $3,465,000 from other stakeholders including the County Service Area 17 (Kentfield-Larkspur), the Marin County Street Light Fund, MCI/Verizon, and various grants.
-The Marin Municipal Water District agreed to reimburse the County for the base bid amount of $3 million for replacement of their its pipeline as well all other associated costs.
+Marin County staff secured approximately $3,465,000 from other stakeholders including the County Service Area 17 (Kentfield-Greenbrae-Larkspur), the Marin County Street Light Fund, MCI/Verizon, and various grants.
+The Marin Municipal Water District agreed to reimburse the County for the base bid amount of $3 million for replacement of their pipeline as well all other associated costs.
 Finally, County Public Works staff continue to work with TAM, the City of Larkspur, and other stakeholders to seek additional funding to offset the $3.3 million impact to the County’s Road & Bridge Capital Improvement Fund.